schipperius/book-of-jack/_pages/colophon.md

 ---
-# Global Block
 layout: page
 title: "Colophon"
 permalink: /colophon/

-text: # Text Block
+text:
   description: >
-    A mixture of molasses-flavored candy-coated popcorn and peanuts that was sold for the first time at the World's Columbian Exposition in 1893.
+    The word colophon originates from the Greek κολοϕών or kolophōn, meaning summit, pinnacle, ‘finishing stroke' or ‘crowning touch.’
+  description-two: >
+    It is the closing statement traditionally included at the end of a book, written by a manuscript's scribe.
+Today, it's essentially a place for metadata about a document's production.
   lead:
   excerpt:

-media:
 image:
-  path: /assets/img/pages/scribe-at-work.jpg
+  path: /assets/img/pages/tavernier-jean-mielot.jpg
-  alt: Delicious sweet treat # Alternative text provides a text description of an image for screen readers ensuring compliance with accessibility standards
+  alt: An author portrait of Jean Miélot writing his compilation of the Miracles of Our Lady, one of his many popular works.
+The setting is probably the ducal library.
+Bibliothèque Nationale de France, Paris. # Alternative text provides a text description of an image for screen readers ensuring compliance with accessibility standards
-  caption: # A custom variable used to store descriptive text for an image, video or table
+  caption: An author portrait of Jean Miélot writing his compilation of the Miracles of Our Lady, one of his many popular works.
+The setting is probably the ducal library.
+Bibliothèque Nationale de France, Paris. # A custom variable used to store descriptive text for an image, video or table
   credit: # Owner of image
   source: # A link to the original archive or museum page
   width: # Constrained width